DiscipleTools/disciple-tools-streams/README.md

 #### Will Not Do

-- Currently, reports do not create groups or contacts.
+- Currently, reports do not create churches or contacts.

 ## Requirements